Please browse through our website to see what services we offer and how they can help you!

 LIHEAP provides funds for eligible low-income families with utility bills to receive a one time energy credit or energy crisis intervention.
 Applications accepted during enrollment period.

 Early Learning Centers are available to preschool aged children at two centers (Lihue & Kalaheo).
 Here students are provided with a safe learning environment to prepare for kindergarten.
-Breakfast, snacks, and lunch are included in their daily routines as well as playtime and naptime.
 Please inquire with Al Nebre, Director, if you have any questions at 808 245 4077 ext.
 238.